Happy 30th Anniversary Computer Market Research!

 - Shoulder pads.
 Shoulder pads everywhere!

-Computer Market Research continues to pioneer the channel industry by providing top-of-the-line channel management solutions for companies operating with an indirect channel.
+Computer Market Research continues to pioneer the channel industry.
+The company provides top-of-the-line channel management solutions for companies operating with an indirect channel.
 Companies such as Yamaha, Brother, and Kodak depend on CMR to process and automate their channel processes including standardizing POS reports and implementing their partner programs such as Co-op/MDF Management and Deal Registration.

-“I’m extremely optimistic about the future and I believe that our clients will greatly profit from our transition to added self-service applications and more user involvement.
-I’m also thrilled to be launching MioDatos, a sister company of Computer Market Research, which will offer a platform that focuses on synchronized channel marketing.”
+“I’m extremely optimistic about the future.
+I believe that our clients will greatly profit from our transition to added self-service applications and more user involvement.
+Also, I’m thrilled to be launching MioDatos, a sister company of Computer Market Research, which will offer a platform that focuses on synchronized channel marketing.”
 When asked about what challenges lie ahead, Heles said that “whatever they are, it’s the unforeseen challenges that make this business so much fun.”